Part of the Revenue Operations series

 Problem statement: The pain your ICP feels, described more accurately than they describe it themselves.
 "Your product team and sales team do not talk.
 Revenue suffers."

 Value proposition: The outcome you deliver.
 "I align product and sales around shared revenue metrics.
-Companies I work with see 20-35% pipeline conversion improvement within two quarters."
+I've measured 20-35% pipeline conversion improvement within two quarters across B2B engagements since 2020."

-Proof points: Evidence that you have done it before.
-"Pipeline Medical grew revenue 35% in 6 months after I rebuilt their product-sales engine."
+Proof points: Evidence that you have done it before. "a growth-stage healthcare marketplace grew revenue 35% in 6 months after I rebuilt their product-sales engine."

 Component 3: Channel Strategy